Welcome to the Sociology Department.

 - Theory and Methods

-The course will be of interest to students who are intrigued by social groups, culture and inequalities in society.
+The course is suited to students who are intrigued by social groups, culture and inequalities in society.